aws/aws-encryption-sdk-javascript/modules/example-browser/Readme.md

-# AWS Encryption SDK for Javascript Web Crypto examples
+# AWS Encryption SDK for Javascript examples in a browser

 This repository holds examples for encrypt and decrypt in a browser using KMS and RSA keys.